Rugby league in Wales: Welsh professional clubs

-Following the example of Fulham F.C. (who founded the RL team that is now London Broncos), Cardiff City F.C. decided to enter a team for the 1981/82 season.
-The Blue Dragons, as they were known, shared Ninian Park with the Bluebirds until the 1983/84 season, when the club went into liquidation.
-They were then moved to Bridgend for the 1984/85 season, where they placed on the bottom of the table, and were expelled after the season for failing to obtain a home ground.
-Another attempt to establish a professional rugby league club was made in the 1990s.
-South Wales finished 6th in the Second Division in 1996, and, because of small crowds, withdrew from the league before the following season.
+Following the example of Fulham FC (who founded the RL team that is now London Broncos), Cardiff City FC entered a team in 1981.
+The Blue Dragons shared Ninian Park with the Bluebirds until 1984, when the club went into liquidation after three successive mid-table finishes in the second division.
+The club moved to Brewery Field, Bridgend for the 1984–85 season, finishing bottom, and were expelled before the start of the next season for failing to obtain a home ground.

+South Wales finished sixth in the Second Division in their sole season in the third division in 1996.